Category:

 Best Features

-• Contract automation & management: Full contract lifecycle automation, AI-powered analysis, compliance checks, and pre-built templates.
+• Contract automation and management: Full contract lifecycle automation, AI-powered analysis, compliance checks, and pre-built templates.

-• Workflow automation: Smart contract routing, dynamic approvals, notifications for contract milestones, and transparent tracking.
+• Contract workflow automation: Smart contract routing, dynamic approvals, notifications for contract milestones, and transparent tracking.

 • AI-powered legal documents: GPT-4-assisted drafting, automated redlining, grammar adjustments, contract summarization, and customizable legal playbooks.